I Want to Love You Till Your Dying Day: Reception

 I Want to Love You Till Your Dying Day was nominated for the 2019 Next Manga Award in the print manga category.
-It was also featured in MyAnimeList's 2024 “You Should Read This Manga” list within the Unique Art/Story category.
+It was also featured in MyAnimeList's 2024 "You Should Read This Manga" list within the Unique Art/Story category.

-Tatsuya Kusunoki, editor of Bloom Into You at manga magazine Dengeki Daioh, praised the series for its setting and narrative intensity.
+Tatsuya Kusunoki, editor of Bloom Into You at manga magazine Dengeki Daioh, praised the series for its setting.